Case Study: UX Review–Torchy’s Tacos App

 Trigger

-Grouping menu items into intuitive categories meets usability needs and including descriptions that help me find what I want meets proficiency needs.
+Grouping menu items into intuitive categories meets usability needs, and including descriptions to help users understand what they’re ordering meets proficiency needs.

 Trigger

-Choosing a tortilla or sauce option is simple and intuitive (I’m not a fan of long scrolling menus, but these are manageable).
+Choosing a tortilla or sauce option is simple and intuitive (long scrolling menus can frustrate users, but these are manageable).

 Friction Point

-I’m ordering on an app, so chances are, I’ll have a delay between when it’s ready and when I eat it.
+Users are ordering on an app, so chances are, they’ll have a delay between when it’s ready and when they eat it.

-I don’t want sauce on my taco until I’m ready to eat it, but the menu gives no indication or choice for ordering the sauce on the side.
-Hint: It’s always on the side, but users don’t know that until they’re experienced users.
+Customers don’t want soggy tacos, so they want to add the sauce when they’re ready to eat, but the menu gives no indication or choice for ordering the sauce on the side.
+Hint: It’s always on the side, but new users don’t know that.

 Friction Points

-Maybe I don’t want chorizo today (just kidding – I always want chorizo), but if I change my mind, clicking back goes to the main menu, not to the breakfast menu: extra clicks.
+Maybe they don’t want chorizo today (just kidding – who doesn’t want chorizo), but if they change their mind, clicking back goes to the main menu, not to the breakfast menu: extra clicks.

 Friction Points

 Choices!
 We love choices, but wow, that’s a lot of scrolling.
-At least alphabetize the list, so we can scroll faster.
+At least alphabetize the list, so users can find what they’re looking for faster.

-Plus, I can add a lot of stuff to my taco, but I can’t add an extra taco?
-If I want two or more of the same, I have to enter them separately.
+Plus, they can add a lot of stuff to their taco, but they can’t add an extra taco?
+If they want two or more of the same, they have to enter them separately.

 Trigger